Sterniii3/drugdevelopR/validation/test_cases/02_BiasAdjustmentTestCases.md

   * weight of 0.3 for the prior distribution,
   * 30 and 60 events for each treatment effect, respectively.

-Furthermore, use the adjustment method "additive" and set the optimization region for the adjustment parameter $\alpha_CI$ to {0.1, 0.125, ..., 0.5}.
+Furthermore, use the adjustment method "additive" and set the optimization region for the adjustment parameter $\alpha_{CI}$ to {0.1, 0.125, ..., 0.5}.

 Verify that the function calculates an optimal sample size of 158 in phase II and 262 in phase III (i.e. a total of 420 participants), an expected utility of 708.24 (in 10^5\$), and an optimal threshold value of 0.86 as well as an optimal additive adjustment parameter of 0.4.